Can I tell you how much I love ‘loose parts’ play?

 - Some loose parts.

-We collected some family photos, and some copyright free images from the internet for variety, and digitally ‘cut out’ the facial features.
+We collected some family photos and digitally ‘cut out’ the facial features.
 Then I printed them onto photo paper and cut them out.

 You could collect images from magazines and do the same thing, but I’ve made it a bit easier to get started, check out the end of this post for a free printable set of facial features.